jahanpd/semantic_entropy_in_womens_health/README.md

 # Reducing Large Language Model Safety Risks in Women's Health using Semantic Entropy

 ## Understanding the codebase
-A description of the key files and data types.

 ### generate.py
 This file performs question inference.